Cassian25/React-Tableau-UI-For-Visualization/README.md

 - **Aggregation Functions**: Perform various aggregation functions such as Sum, Average, Count, Count Distinct, Mode, Minimum, Maximum, Median, Range, and Percentage on your data.
 - **Dynamic Charts**: Support for multiple chart types including Bar, Line, Pie, Polar Area, Radar, Scatter, and Bubble charts.
 - **Interactive Data Manipulation**: Drag-and-drop functionality for headers, adjustable modal and table sizes, and real-time updates.
-- **Drag-and-Drop Headers**: Drag and drop headers into a designated area to create a table or chart with the dragged headers' data.
+- **Drag-and-Drop Headers**: Upload your dataset to display the headers in the sidebar.
+Drag and drop headers into the designated container area to create a table or chart with the dropped headers' data.
 - **Filters**: Apply various filters to your data to refine and focus your analysis.
 - **Clear Data**: Easily clear data to reset your workspace and start fresh.
 - **Data Export**: Download your data in CSV or Excel format directly from the application.